-OutSystems provides the necessary capabilities to implement use cases that require having offline access to some or even all of the functionality in your mobile apps.
+OutSystems provides the necessary capabilities to implement use cases that require having offline access to some or even all of the functionality in your apps.
+Offline capabilities are available for apps running on mobile devices and on the browser (if you use PWAs - Progressive Web Apps).
 For example, a field service mobile app to support remote workers that may not always have a connection to the Internet on their mobile devices.

 When you install an OutSystems mobile app, it already includes all resources such as UI elements and client-side logic that are necessary for the app to run with no connectivity to the server.
 Data can be persisted locally in an SQLite database.
 Your mobile app only needs network connectivity to access data and logic on the server.